tars/tars-cli/README.md

 If you get a **Permission denied** or **Error: EACCES** error, you should run the previous command again in sudo.

-Start your first project with
+Initialize your first project with:

 ```bash
 tars init